Choose some new green habits this Earth Day to help reduce your impact on the earth all year. These little habits add up and make a big difference.

 10. Buy less stuff.

-Some purchases, like a reusable bottle and reusable shopping bags, can help reduce waste but don’t get carried away.
+Some purchases, like reusable bottles and reusable shopping bags, can help reduce waste but don’t get carried away.
 The very best thing you can do for the environment is to not buy new products.
 Ask yourself if you really need something before you buy it and when you can buy used.

 Looking for more green living tips?
 Visit my other website Green Oklahoma.
 It’s not just for Oklahomans, it’s for anyone that wants to live a more eco-friendly life.